 At this time of year it’s a little quieter than the summer months; the kids are still at school and outside of half-term, you can easily find a quiet spot by the river all to yourself.
 We did just that – first wolfing down our chips, then sitting back, food-babies kicking, and watching the water as day inevitably turned to dusk.
 With shoals of young fish bubbling in the sanctuary of the estuary and the gentle ebb and flow of the water all-but sending us to sleep, it really was the ultimate end to a gorgeous spring day in Cornwall.

 We’re fortunate enough to live here in the Duchy and for us, Padstow is just a 40-minute drive from home.
-For those visiting from further afield, you’ll be pleased to know that there are some incredible holiday homes for you to return to after your day’s adventure, including some truly luxurious lodges and glamping retreats, as we reveal in this month’s cover feature ‘Under the stars’ [MS please insert link to cover feature when it’s live].
+For those visiting from further afield, you’ll be pleased to know that there are some incredible holiday homes for you to return to after your day’s adventure, including some truly luxurious lodges and glamping retreats, as we reveal in this month’s cover feature ‘Under the stars’.
 Alternatively, check out this short video from Classic Glamping and see whether an ‘away from it all’ escape in the heart of the Cornish countryside could be for you.

 For everything else there is to know about Padstow, click here – as always, you can rest assured that here at Cornwall Living, we have every aspect of your next trip covered!